microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     categories = get_categories_from_file("categories.txt")
 ```

-Define an array to hold our models.
+Define an array to hold the models.

 ```python
     models = [model1, model2]